WhatsApp Community

 Corporate bonds and Non-Convertible Debentures (NCDs) provide a fixed-income investment channel for NRIs looking to diversify their portfolios in India.

-To put it simply, corporate bonds are a type of debt instrument used by both public and private companies to raise capital for expansion, operations, and other business needs.
+To put it simply, corporate bonds are debt instruments used by both public and private companies to raise capital for expansion, operations, and other business needs.

 These bonds are known for offering higher returns than government bonds, but they do carry greater risk.
 Whereas NCDs are a specific debt instrument that cannot be converted into equity shares of the issuing company.